claudiordgz/otf/README.md

 # Build a Restful API using AWS API Gateway, DynamoDB and Serverless

-Here lies the code to create the final product.
+Here lies the code to create an API similar to the one in randomuser.me

 ### [`user-api`](./user-api)